haoxiangsnr/spiking-fullsubnet/README.md

 # Spiking-FullSubNet

 Spiking-FullSubNet is the 1st Place Winner solution of the Intel N-DNS Challenge (Track 1: Algorithmic).
-This repository serves as the official implementation for our paper: "Toward Ultralow-Power Neuromorphic Speech Enhancement With Spiking-FullSubNet" (IEEE TNNLS, 2025).
+This repository serves as the official implementation of our paper: "Toward Ultralow-Power Neuromorphic Speech Enhancement With Spiking-FullSubNet" (IEEE TNNLS, 2025).

 - **SOTA Performance:** Outperforms standard baselines on the Intel N-DNS benchmark.
 - **Ultra-low Power:** Designed with Spiking Neural Networks (SNN) for neuromorphic hardware efficiency.